cooskun/sass-toolset/sass-triangle/README.md

 # SASS Triangle Maker

-Triangles are so pain.
-At least before it was.
-Sass Triangle makes it so easy.
+Triangles are really annoying in CSS.
+But it doesn't have to be.
+Sass Triangle changes it.

 ## Usage